Rae Parish: Settlements

 Administrative centre of the municipality is Jüri, a small borough.
 The other biggest populated places are Vaida, Assaku, Lagedi and Peetri small boroughs.
 The rest of the settlements are villages: Aaviku, Aruvalla, Järveküla, Kadaka, Karla, Kautjala, Kopli, Kurna, Lehmja, Limu, Pajupea, Patika, Pildiküla, Rae, Salu, Seli, Soodevahe, Suuresta, Suursoo, Tuulevälja, Ülejõe, Urvaste, Uuesalu, Vaidasoo, Vaskjala, Veneküla and Veskitaguse.
 There are altogether five small boroughs plus 27 villages and hamlets in Rae Parish.

-The current mayor (vallavanem) is Madis Sarik (Estonian Reform Party).
+The current mayor (vallavanem) is Gerli Lehe (Isamaa).

+Religion

+Out of older than fifteen years residents of Rae parish, 82.2 per cent are religiously unaffiliated, 7.7 per cent identify as Orthodox, Lutherans make up 6.8 per cent of the population, other Christians 1.5 per cent and 1.8 per cent of the population follows other religions or did not specify their religious affiliation.